hayata-yamamoto/hayata-yamamoto/README.md

 # Summary
 ## Capability
-- Negatiation to client.
+- Experience of sales via CRM, salesforce.
+- Client handling.
+- Scheduling development about machine learning.

+- Dashboard making by redash, google data studio and so on.
-- Development by python, R, SQL
+- Development by Python, R, SQL and BigQuery
-- Basic knowledge about web frame work.
+- Experience of Django

 - Theoretical understanding statistics, machine learning.

 ## Career